utd-sgda/utd-sgda.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: page
+layout: homepage
 title: Home
+subtitle: This is the landing page
+callouts: home_callout
 ---

-(big banner image)

-## The University of Texas at Dallas Student Game Developer Association
+# The University of Texas at Dallas Student Game Developer Association

-# Who are we?
+## Who are we?
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Donec massa sapien faucibus et molestie ac feugiat sed lectus.
-In ornare quam viverra orci sagittis eu volutpat odio.
-Cum sociis natoque penatibus et magnis dis.
+The SGDA serves to promote game development, create a growing community of students and professionals involved in the games industry, and host events related to video game development and its many facets.

+***

 ## Come to our next event!
 (button linking to events page)

-## Join the discussion in our Discord
-(cool discord button)

-## Sign up for our Newsletter
-(text entry field)